20210924 Also see Section 84.38 and following for other workflow suggestions.

 git branch kayon/validator git checkout kayon/validator

-Undertake the activity on that branch locally and commit (to share your work) regularly to the branch.
-Test the branch in the development environment for your deployment.
+3. Coding Undertake the activity on that branch locally and commit (to share your work) regularly to the branch.
+Test the branch in your development environment.

 Continue to the next page for the post-coding workflow.